PascualMeritaTorres/pascualmeritatorres.github.io/_posts/2024-11-05-cool_music_performances.md

 A big part of my life revolves around music.
 I am classicaly trained on piano by the Professional Conservatory of Music of Valencia, Spain, and I have been producing (electronic) music since the age of 14 or so.
 This blog serves as a display of my music taste, with the hope that I can find people with a similar taste (surprisingly this has been very difficult).

-The only requirement for this recopilation of videos is that they have to be live (or pseudo-live) performances.
+The only requirement for this recopilation of music performances is that they are live (or pseudo-live).

 Please also note that this list is heeeavily skewed towards my 4 favourite artists: Jungle, Parcels, Jamiroquai, and Dabeull.
 It is also heavily skewed towards the bands that release studio quality recordings of their live performances.